 1. How it works

 - Doxazosin may be used to treat Benign Prostatic Hyperplasia (BPH) or high blood pressure.

-- Doxazosin blocks alpha-1 receptors.
-Stimulation of alpha-1 receptors is associated with a tightening up of the smooth muscle located in the prostate and neck of the bladder.
-This muscle tightening can detrimentally affect urine flow and frequency, and cause symptoms such as those seen in Benign Prostatic Hyperplasia (BPH).
+- Doxazosin works by blocking alpha-1 receptors in smooth muscle.
+Stimulation of alpha-1 receptors is associated with a tightening up of smooth muscle.
+If this occurs in smooth muscle located in the prostate and neck of the bladder, this tightening can detrimentally affect urine flow and frequency, cause symptoms such as those seen in BPH.
 Doxazosin blocks these receptors allowing this muscle to relax.

 - Doxazosin also lowers blood pressure by selectively blocking alpha-1 receptors located in the smooth muscle lining blood vessels, allowing the blood vessels to widen (dilate).
 Doxazosin may also block the nerve receptors responsible for the contraction (narrowing) of the blood vessels.

 - Doxazosin belongs to the group of medicines known as alpha-1 adrenergic blockers (often shortened to alpha-blockers).

 - Doxazosin is used in the treatment of BPH and high blood pressure.